 Comprehensive Final: for most, this will count as exactly 25% of the total grade.
 If a student's final exam grade is significantly better than the earlier mideterm tests resulting in a border line final grade, I will award a higher final grade based on the fact that performance has improved.

-For ALL Tests, Exams: No calculators, computers, phones, headphones, other electronics can be used in any way.
+For ALL Tests, Exams: Only scientific calculators are allowed; no graphing calculators computers, phones, headphones, other electronics can be used in any way.
 Students may use such devices to help with homework but all homework must be hand written.

 MAKE UP TEST POLICY: